NEKERAFA/LRaspi/README.md

 <h1 align="center">Lua Raspi</h1>

-A Lua script embedded interpreter for the Raspberry Pi.
+A Lua embedded interpreter for the Raspberry Pi.
 If you are an amateur maker, with Lua Raspi you can make small proyects easier and faster on your Raspberry Pi.
-The system, which is based on Raspbian Lite, has been simplified and now inclides all necessary stuff to run your projects in Lua language.
+The system, which is based on Raspberry OS Lite, has been simplified to inclides all necessary stuff to run your projects using Lua language.

 <p align="center"><a href="www.lua.org"><img src="https://img.shields.io/badge/powered%20by-Lua%205.4-blue" alt="Powered by Lua" /></a> <a href="github.com/NEKERAFA/LRaspi/releases"><img src="https://img.shields.io/github/v/release/NEKERAFA/Lua-Raspi?include_prereleases" alt="Lua Raspi 2022.1" /></a> <a href="github.com/NEKERAFA/Lua-Raspi/blob/master/LICENSE"><img src="https://img.shields.io/github/license/nekerafa/lua-raspi" alt="MIT License" /></a></p>